EivindArvesen/react-workshop/exercise-4/README.md

 }
 ```

-2. The Redux Store object provides an `dispatch` function.
+2. The Redux Store object provides a `dispatch` function.
 This function _dispatches actions to the store_ (who would've thought!).
 So now the _store_ receives the `addTodo` action.
 3. The _store_ will have a set of _reducers_ connected to it.
 A _reducer_ is simply a function that is passed in the store's _current state and the new action we dispatched to the store_.
 A reducer will look like this:

 ```js